obsidiansystems/obelisk/lib/route/ROUTING.md

   | PathSegment Text (Encoder check parse a PageName)
 ```

-Matching on the first segment is done by using the literal value "user" as the first argument to
+We declare the first segment by using the literal value "user" as the first argument to the
-the constructor that we added to the `case` expression:
+constructor that we added to the `case` expression:

 ```haskell
   FrontendRoute_User -> PathSegment "user" _todo